kravietz/cspbuilder/README.md

 The `nginx` subdirectory contains Nginx configuration currently used by [CspBuilder.info](https://cspbuilder.info).
 You will need to customize the domain and TLS certificates, the rest should work out of the box.

 # Bugs
 Please report any bugs [here](https://github.com/kravietz/cspbuilder/issues).
+Currently known bugs or limitations:
+* Yes, it requires a working JRE, as silly as it sounds.
+It's required by `yuicompressor` library, but this will be soon replaced by `jsmin`.